nuxt/docs/en/api/internals.md

 ### Core

-These classes are the hearth of Nuxt and should exist on both runtime and build time.
+These classes are the heart of Nuxt and should exist on both runtime and build time.

 #### Nuxt